requarks/wiki-site-v3/content/docs/install/platform/docker.md

 ## Using Docker Compose

-Here's a full example of a Docker Compose file for Wiki.js, using PostgreSQL, listening on port 80:
+Here's a full example of a Docker Compose file for Wiki.js, using PostgreSQL, listening on port 80 (replace the values of `ADMIN_EMAIL` and `ADMIN_PASS` with your own!):

 ```yaml
 version: "3"